erizov/Professor/semester_3/lecture_13_integration_patterns/cqrs/README.md

 ### Short Description

-Command Query Responsibility Segregation pattern that separates read and write operations into different models.
-Addresses read/write optimization, scalability, and complex domain models.
+Command Query Responsibility Segregation pattern that separates read and write operations into different systems.
+Addresses read/write optimization, scalability, and complex domain systems.
 Example: Using separate databases for reading (optimized for queries) and writing (optimized for transactions) in an e-commerce system.
-Operates by routing commands (writes) to command handlers and queries (reads) to query handlers, with eventual consistency between models.
+Operates by routing commands (writes) to command handlers and queries (reads) to query handlers, with eventual consistency between systems.

 **Key Characteristics:**
 - **Time Complexity**: Varies